Galarrwuy Yunupingu: Recognition

 In 1978 Yunupingu was named Australian of the Year for his negotiations on the Ranger uranium mine agreement.
-He said the award 'would help him to shake off the image of ratbag and radical' and would give him 'greater strength as an individual and as a leader'.
-It was also a recognition for Aboriginal people as 'the indigenous people of this country who must share in its future'.
+He said the award 'would help him to shake off the image of ratbag and radical' and would give him "greater strength as an individual and as a leader".
+He also said it was a recognition for Aboriginal people as "the indigenous people of this country who must share in its future".

 In the Australia Day Honours in 1985, James Galarrwuy Yunupingu was made a Member of the Order of Australia (AM) for his services to the Aboriginal community.
+He was posthumously promoted to Companion (AC) in the 2025 Australia Day Honours.

 In 1998 Yunupingu was added to the list of 100 "Australian Living National Treasures" selected by the National Trust of Australia as leaders in society "considered to have a great influence over our environment because of the standards and examples they set".

 In 2015, at the Garma Festival, he was honoured by the University of Melbourne with an Honorary Doctor of Laws (LL.D.).
 In a statement, Professor Margaret Sheil, Provost at the University of Melbourne, said the Honorary Doctor of Laws award to Yunupingu was to recognise and celebrate the significance of his work for Indigenous rights.
-She said, "The Honorary Doctor of Laws is the University's highest academic honour. ...
-Dr Yunupingu's relentless struggle for land rights and advocacy for the agency of his people have profoundly advanced the interests of Aboriginal and Torres Strait Islander people throughout Australia. ...
-Dr Yunupingu has received the award of the Doctor of Laws honoris causa in recognition of the fire he has lit that will blaze ever brighter until Indigenous people secure their self-evident rights to property, their own way of life, economic independence and control over their lives and the future of their children."